• GIFT IDEAS

 And, the best part is… even my boys can spray weeds now {which, at least for now, are excited about this new ‘job’} 😉

-Rosanna said: “I just discovered VINEGAR as an “organic” weed-killer!
+Rosanna said: “I just discovered VINEGAR as an “organic” weed-remover!
 I’ve had monkey grass growing in ugly patches around my magnolia tree.
 If you have monkey grass, you know it’s impossible to get rid of.
 On a hunch, I took some vinegar and didn’t even spray it.
 I just sort of poured it on while jiggling the bottle around.
-One week later, DEAD MONKEY GRASS!
+One week later, no more MONKEY GRASS!
 The Vinegar is safe for the tree, because the tree roots are too deep to be bothered by it, and the vinegar is not strong enough to harm the tree.
 It works much faster on common weeds.”

 I’ve got even more creative DIY and garden tips I know you’ll love.
 Get inspired with these Easy Gardening Tips and Tricks…